 That morning I woke up really early.
 I did my normal routine...started the coffee pot, turned on the news and proceeded to get kids up for school.
 I had already planned the extended lunch with my job.
 I treated this day like I started a brand new job.
 Like I was getting paid a million dollars!
 I felt like I landed the greatest opportunity ever.
 It was and still is.

 When I got there, I had my truck all cleaned out.
 Because you know with children, typical "mommy" vehicles are always full of toys and snacks.
 I got there with donated Publix bags and was ready to go.
 Publix was more than eager to donate the bags.
-I've also included Winn-Dixie.
+I had also included Winn-Dixie.
 I've never had a problem with either of those grocery stores helping out.
 So, Kudos to Publix and Winn-Dixie!
 You Rock!!

 I bagged every meal making absolutely sure everyone had everything that was offered.
 When I was done bagging, I said, "Hey Siri" and said the first address.
 Oh gosh!
 This was AMAZING!
 I met so many friends.
 I have new friends at the nursing home, new friends on the route and new friends of friends.